MAD9137/f2024/docs/modules/week5/create-table.md

 ## Modifying the TableViewController class

-Next, you will need to add only 2 things in code to get your TableViewController working, so we delete everything in the class except what is shown in the image below.
-You will need to override some of the function of the TableViewController class to tell it how many cells to create, and what information should go in each cell.
+Now, you will need to add 3 things in code to get your TableViewController working.
+You will need to override 3 of the function of the TableViewController class to tell it how many sections in the table, how many cells to create per section, and what information should go in each cell.

-First, you will override the function **numberOfRowsInSection** to return the total number of cells the table will create.
+First, you will override the function `numberOfSections` and return how many sections to add (1 is good for now).
+Next you will override two `tableView` fuctions, one with a parameter  called **numberOfRowsInSection** to return the total number of cells the table will create.
 The second is the tableView function **cellForRowAtIndexPath** which requires us to make a new table cell object and return it from the function.
 This is where we specify the tableViewCell Identifier that we created.

 ![Table View](/F2020/assets/img/TableViews_08.png)